kubernetes/website/docs/concepts/configuration/pod-priority-preemption.md

 the pending Pod are removed from the Node, can the pending pod be scheduled on the Node?"

-**Note**: Preemption does not necessarily remove all lower-priority Pods.
+**Note:** Preemption does not necessarily remove all lower-priority Pods.
 If the pending pod can be scheduled by removing fewer than all lower-priority Pods, then only a portion of the lower-priority Pods are removed.
 Even so, the answer to the preceding question must be yes.
 If the answer is no, the Node is not considered